arh-eu/gds-cpp-messages/README.md

 ```

 ### Starting the client
 To start your client you should simply invoke the `start()` method.
-This will initalize and create the WebSocket connection to the GDS.
+This will initialize and create the WebSocket connection to the GDS.
 Keep in mind that this does not send the login message, that is done by manually if you use the SDK.

 ```cpp